Will fact finderSearch for unclaimed moneys

 National standards for financial management

-The Public Trustee will abide by the agreed National Standards for Financial Management 80.66 Kb.
+The Public Trustee and Guardian will conform with the agreed National Standards for Financial Management - Fact sheet 313.98 Kb.
 These Standards are an initiative of the Australian Guardianship and Administration Council and follow from and relate closely to the National Standards of Public Guardianship.
 These standards apply so far as they are not inconsistent with ACT legislation under which financial management orders are made.

 The Standards: